Bachelor of Podiatry

 Major areas of study

 The Bachelor of Podiatry enables students to develop an understanding of the theoretical and practical components of podiatry, with a focus on both general or specialist knowledge and skills.
-The course shares components with existing SCU degrees such as the Bachelor of Occupational Therapy; Bachelor of Clinical Sciences; Bachelor of Sport and Exercise Science.
+The course shares components with existing SCU degrees such as the Bachelor of Occupational Therapy, Bachelor of Clinical Sciences (Osteopathic Studies), Bachelor of Speech Pathology and Bachelor of Sport and Exercise Science.

-Honours: The course includes an embedded Honours program for eligible students, which can be studied concurrently during the Bachelor degree course.
+Honours: The course includes an embedded allied health Honours program for eligible students, which can be studied concurrently during the Bachelor degree course.

 Assessment methods vary for each unit and may include multiple choice and essay style examinations, scenario-based case studies, tutorial workshop presentations, written assignments and practical skills testing.